bb21259/ConfigSIEMLab/README.md

 Launch Azure: <br/>
 <img src="https://i.imgur.com/qxfzI5V.png" height="80%" width="80%" alt="TheFirstStep"/>
 <br />
 <b>As the first step, go ahead and set up an Azure account (it's free) you have $200 of resources given to you to start with.
-Next you're going to configurea Windows VM in Azure to have its all its ports open to make it an inviting honeypot for attackers to try getting into.
+Next you're going to configure a Windows VM in Azure to have its all its ports open to make it an inviting honeypot for attackers to try getting into.
 Make sure to add the next resources we use into te same resource group. <b/>
 <br/>
 <br />
 Using Log Analytics Workspaces:  <br/>